whitep4nth3r/whitep4nth3r.codes/content/6-things-I-learned-about-streaming-live-coding-in-my-first-6-weeks-on-Twitch.md

 I recently switched to using a Logitech Streamcam for the 60FPS and 1080p resolution, but I had nightmare after nightmare trying to work out why the camera was flickering every now and then.
-After focussing on the software settings, trying _everything_ and almost rage quitting streaming, I found the solution was hardware-based.
+After focussing on the camera settings, trying _everything_ and almost rage quitting streaming, I found the solution was software-based.
 I switched to using Windows default drivers rather than the Logitech drivers, and purchased an adaptor to plug the proprietry USB C connector into USB 2.0.
 **And my problem was solved!**